 Last but not least are these sweet leather sneakers from Common Projects.
 At $465 per pair, they’re definitely on the spendier side; however, the brand practically owns this silhouette, and this is a style that’s gone on to become an instantly recognizable classic.
 Oh, and, as with any white sneaker, the best part about them is that they go with basically everything.
 Good thing too; between the upscale aesthetic and the comfy construction, you’ll never want to take ’em off.

-The 18 Best Men’s Sandals For Summer
+The Best Men’s Sandals For The Summer Season

 While we’ve presented you with plenty of worthwhile warm-weather footwear options here, they’re a mere fraction of what the market has to offer.
 If you’re looking for more open-toed essentials, be sure to check out our guide to the best men’s sandals for summer.